Trump signals Kudlow is front-runner for top economic job

 Cohn announced his resignation as NEC director last week in a move that was triggered by Trump’s decision to impose tariffs on steel and aluminum imports.
 Kudlow has also publicly disagreed with the tariffs.

-But Trump said Kudlow has“come around” to see the tariffs as a useful tool for renegotiating trade deals.
+But Trump said Kudlow has “come around” to see the tariffs as a useful tool for renegotiating trade deals.

 “We don’t agree on everything, but in this case, I think that’s good.
 I want to have a divergent opinion.
 We agree on most,” Trump said.